Skip to Content

 Let your baby feed until he or she is satisfied.

-To learn more about babies' feeding patterns, see Feeding and Diapering Habits.
+To learn more about your baby's feeding needs, see Feeding Patterns.

 The first two weeks of breast-feeding usually are the most challenging.
 You may have other times when you need extra help.
 Know who you can contact, such as friends and family who have breast-fed or a lactation consultant.
 Other support is available through local hospitals or clinics and support organizations, such as La Leche League.